mozilla-services/docs/source/storage/apis-1.5.rst

     are guaranteed to become available to other clients if and when the batch is successfully committed.

+    Note that the value of "batch" may not be safe to include directly in a URL, and that you need to be sure to encode it first (via JavaScript's ``encodeURIComponent``, Python's ``urllib.quote``, or your language's
+    equivalent).

     If the server does not support batching, it will ignore the **batch** parameter and return a "200 OK" response without a batch identifier.